WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Arielle-Bennett/ArielleUpdates.md

 #### Where do you need help from Kirstie?
 * ✨Short blog post on the TPS leadership call for the Turing blog ✨
+  * KW: 🙀 😜 - sounds good!
+Get some of the information from the twitter thread ✔️
 * Newsletter paragraph :)
+  * KW: I can write something about reviewing our applications 🙌
 * Review of risk register draft
+  * KW: Honestly, I think I'll need walking through that - so maybe we can find a time to zoom?
 * Working on development plan with GS - any thoughts or input welcome

 #### Any other topics?
 * Think that's quite enough to be going on with 🤯
+  * KW: Absolutely!!

 ## Date: 18 August 2021